jhgennari/tmpBiomodQualifiers/original.md

 ### isDescribedBy, description
 The modelling object represented by the model element is described by the subject of the referenced resource (modelling object B).
 This relation might be used to link a model or a kinetic law to the literature that describes it.

+### isInstanceOf, class
+The modelling object represented by the model element is an instance of the subject of the referenced resource (modelling object B).
+For instance, this qualifier might be used to link a specific model with its generic form.

+### hasInstance, instance
+The modelling object represented by the model element has for instance (is a class of) the subject of the referenced resource (modelling object B).
+For instance, this qualifier might be used to link a generic model with its specific forms.

 ## biology qualifiers
 These kind of qualifiers define the relationship between a biological object represented by a model element and its annotation: